A Low-Priced Stationary Bike with Data Feedback

 The Bottom Line

 The Stamina 1300 Magnetic Upright Stationary Bike serves its purpose.
 Without introducing any frills, it supports lower-level cardio training and muscle toning.
 Although the warranty is pretty short, this machine gets good reviews for durability.
-It’s a very good buy in its price class.
+It’s a good buy in its price class.